-Anterior Pelvic Tilt - How to Spot It & Why You Should Fix It
+Anterior Pelvic Tilt – How to Fix for Better Posture, Bigger Gym Gains

 We live in a world of antibiotics, ointments and painkillers.
 We chase away aches, sprains and migraines with fast acting remedies.
 When it comes to back pain, however, it’s not uncommon for us to grin and bear it.
 According to anthropologists, lumbar gripes are the price we pay for walking on two feet – a physical cost of our evolution.

 In 95% of cases, lower back pain is ‘nonspecific,’ with no clear cause.
 So, it’s hard to know how to deal with it.
 Or, whether to expect effective therapies.
 The anterior pelvic tilt, for example, is one of the most common postural imbalances.
 It can cause pain, inflammation and tenderness.

 Anterior tilts are the enemy of gym goers worldwide.
 Often, it’s during exercise that the problem reveals itself.
 Certainly, if you lead a mostly sedentary life, with long hours spent sitting at work, postural problems can go unnoticed.
 That is until you hit the gym and force your body into functional positions it barely remembers.